 First is a mini quilt pattern scrappy carrots.
 The pattern is available for FREE from the website Diary of a Quilter and is by Amy Smart.
 The guest blog post, Foundation Paper Pieced Carrots Mini Quilt by Leila Gardunia has a link to the free pattern to download and a full tutorial.
 This is a perfect pattern for a beginner and fun to make.
 I added an extra border to my version of this mini quilt.

-Next, are some fandom blocks we've made from Harry Potter and Star Wars.
+Next, we've made some fandom blocks from Harry Potter and Star Wars.
 Keep reading to learn where to find these blocks.

 This is a 3CPO Star Wars Fandom block available on Fandom in Stitches.
 This pattern was designed by Michelle Thompson and is rated as an advanced pattern.
 All of the fandom block patterns are available for FREE.
 Please abide by the terms of use on the Fandom site when using these patterns.